Before working with this project, download and install Node.js with the included npm package manager.

 Deployments are generated to the dist folder of the project.

-npm run build to generate the preferred Angular Universal enabled version.
+npm run build to generate an Angular Universal enabled version.

 On the server the dist/server.js script has to be executed with